shashanksingh2002/course-selling-website/README.md

   </ol>

   <h2>Conclusion</h2>
+  <p>There is a vulnerability in the backend as of now (i.e) A user can send "isAdmin":true in the request body and can access admin routes but this can be easily removed by having 2 secret keys one for admin and one for user during the creation of JWT</p>
   <p>
     The backend of the Course Selling Website provides a secure and efficient API for managing courses, user authentication, and course purchasing.
 Users can interact with the backend by sending requests via tools like Postman.
 Feel free to explore the API endpoints and integrate the backend into your project.
   </p>